gabrielmittag/NISQA/README.md

 # NISQA - Non-Intrusive Speech Quality Assessment

 We are currently working on updating the repository to make training and evaluating of the NISQA speech quality model easy.
 We will also supply a pretrained model and a speech quality dataset.
 For now, the TTS Naturalness prediction model and the old NISQA v0.4 model are available.
+The TTS Naturalness model uses the same neural network as the NISQA speech quality model that predicts quality of degraded speech from communication systems.
+However, the TTS model is trained to predict the Naturalness of synthesised speech.
+NISQA v0.4 predicts the quality of natural speech that was sent through a communication channel (e.g. VoIP call).

 ## G. Mittag and S. Möller, “Deep Learning Based Assessment of Synthetic Speech Naturalness,” in Interspeech 2020, 2020, pp. 1–5.